 - Our fun chili pepper banner and decorations that are great for hosting your own chili cookoff party

 If you’re hosting a chili cook-off this fall, we’d love to hear all about it!
-And if you’re looking for some ideas for decorating, here are some of the decorations we are ordering for our next cook-off.
-I love these festive chili pepper dishes for condiments like cheese and sour cream, and decoration is easy with chili pepper garland and chili pepper confetti.
+And if you’re looking for some ideas for decorating, we love these festive chili pepper dishes for condiments like cheese and sour cream, and decoration is easy with chili pepper garland and chili pepper confetti.
 And who doesn’t love a pinata?